LeNPaul/full-circle/_posts/2019-04-30-the-importance-of-keystone-habits.md

 ### Reading

 In my opinion, reading is one of the best habits that I have developed in my life.
-Although I have always been a bookworm from a very young age, as I grew older I found I had less and less time to read.
+Although I have always been a bookworm from a very young age, as I grew older I found I had less time to read.
 By the end of high school I was only reading books assigned to me from school.
 Fortunately, I was able to reignite this habit, and have since made reading a habit once more.

 Among the many obvious benefits of reading more books, reading has been shown to improve one’s happiness and mental well-being, and better one’s empathy.

 ### Conclusion

 It is always a good idea to pick only one habit to work on at a time.
-There will time to develop other habits, but if you try to do too many habits at a time, you will end up doing none of them.
+There will be time to develop other habits, but if you try to do too many habits at a time, you will end up keeping none of them.
 These keystones habits will inevitably lead to other good habits anyways, so it’s a good idea not to get too greedy in the beginning.

-### Footnotes
+### References

 [Keeping A Food Diary Doubles Diet Weight Loss, Study Suggests](https://www.sciencedaily.com/releases/2008/07/080708080738.htm)